 Fill system, using antifreeze described in Coolant.
-Fill 50 of capacity with 100 glycol.
+Fill $50\,$ of capacity with 100 glycol.
 Then complete filling system with water.
 The 2.5L engine requires venting by removal of the plug on top of the water box (Fig. 12).
-The 3.3L Engine requires removal of the Engine Temperature Sending Unit on the front of the cylinder head (Fig. 13).
-When coolant reaches this hole; • Install vent plug and tighten to 20 N•m (15 ft. lbs.) for 2.5L Engines.

-• Install Engine Temperature Sending Unit and tighten to 7 Nom (60 in. lbs.) for 3.3L Engines.
+• Install vent plug and tighten to 20 Nom (15 ft. lbs.) for 2.5L Engines.

 Continue filling system until full, this provides better heater performance.
-Be careful not to spill coolant on drive belts or the alternator.
+Be careful not to spill coolant on drive belts or the generator.